KidkArolis/jetpack/docs/04-customizing-postcss.md

 See [lib/webpack.css.js](../lib/webpack.css.js) for the exact configuration.

-It's a bit more difficult to extend PostCSS than say Babel.
-There are 2 options that jetpack provides here.
+There are 2 ways to cusotmize postcss config.

 ## Specify extra postcss-preset-env features